 Rule of thumb: adding another 10 gallons per fish is ideal.

 It’s important to understand that small containers are suitable for a brief time only.
 Give your pet plenty of space to swim around.

-Therefore, always use bigger receptacles to house healthy goldfish.
+Always use bigger receptacles to house healthy goldfish.
 Buy the biggest aquarium that you can afford.

-Choosing the best aquarium shape
+Choosing the aquarium shape

 These different shapes might be interesting, but by far rectangular aquarium is the most popular aquarium in use today.
-A rectangular shape is very practical.
-I like this shape because it gives a great frontal view.
+A rectangular shape is very practical and I like this shape because it gives a great frontal view.

 Because of its capacity and proportions, the rectangular shape works well for the additional equipment you need: filters, pumps, decorations,etc. Good ventilation is provided with auxiliary or additional equipment and this makes the goldfish environment much more pleasant.

 As the proud owner make it as enjoyable as you can for your fish.
 It’s gratifying if a little extra time is taken to choose the best possible place for them to live.